minagawah/iced-dynamic-import-sample/README.md

 So, the point is, when a path is not given, it will fetch for the _ABSOLUTE PATH_ as a default.
 To avoid this, I must explicity pass a _RELATIVE PATH_ which is `wasm/echo-bot/echo-bot_bg.wasm`

+&dash;&dash;

 Also, I need to be careful with what to set for `publicPath` in Webpack config.

 Currently, I have this:

 ```js